Diego-println/Games/README.md

 3. Install Raylib: Follow the official Raylib documentation to install the library for your os.

-5. complie the game
+5. complie the game:
    g++ -o snake_game snake_game.cpp -lraylib -lGL -lm -lpthread -ldl -lrt -lX11

-7. Run it
+7. Run it:
    ./snake_game